Television in Australia: News

-In Australia, there are two local 24 hour news channels.
+In Australia, there are two local 24-hour news channels.
 The ABC News channel is Australia's only free-to-air news channel.
 ABC News launched on 22 July 2010 as ABC News 24 and it features all of ABCs news and current affairs programs.
 ABC News is available on digital channel 24.
 Sky News Australia is Australia's second news channel that is only available on Foxtel, Austar, and Optus TV.
 The subscription based television channel draws on the resources of its shareholders news services, using content from Seven News, Nine News and Sky News from the United Kingdom, as well as reporters based in Sydney, Canberra, and Melbourne.

 A number of regional television networks produce news services.
 WIN Television produces 20 bulletins in parts of New South Wales, Victoria, Queensland, South Australia, and Western Australia.
-NBN Television is the only regional broadcaster to produce a bulletin on both weeknights and weekends, in an hour-long format presented from Newcastle and seen across northern New South Wales.
-Prime7 produces news updates throughout regional New South Wales and Victoria, with sister-network GWN7 producing GWN7 News for Western Australia.
+NBN is the only regional broadcaster to produce a bulletin on both weeknights and weekends, in an hour-long format presented from Newcastle and seen across northern New South Wales.
+Seven produces news updates throughout regional New South Wales and Victoria, with its sister station producing Seven News for Western Australia.
 In the Northern Territory, Imparja Television shows Imparja National News.
-Southern Cross Seven produces a bulletin for Tasmania and regional South Australia.
-In addition Sky News Australia has a regional free-to-air news channel called Sky News Regional on digital channels 53 and 56 in partnership with Southern Cross Austereo and WIN Television on their TV stations.
+Seven Tasmania produces a bulletin for Tasmania and regional South Australia.
+In addition Sky News Australia has a regional free-to-air news channel called Sky News Regional on digital channels 53 and 56 in partnership with Network 10 and Australian News Channel on their TV stations.
+Viewer Access Satellite Television launched 14 bulletin channels with over 30 bulletins and a regional news menu on channel 4 showing all the channels on WIN, NBN, 7 & SCTV and SC10.